 The school's administration manages its programs on both the Bloomington and Indianapolis campuses.
-The Office of the Dean consists of the Dean, the Associate Dean of Academic Programs, the Associate Dean of Faculty and Research, the Associate Dean of Information Technology, the Associate Dean for Indianapolis Programs, and the Assistant Dean of Finance and Operations.
+The Office of the Dean consists of the Dean, the Associate Dean of Academic Programs, the Associate Dean of Faculty and Research, the Associate Dean of Information Technology, the Associate Dean of Indianapolis Operations, the Associate Dean for Indianapolis Research and Programs. the Assistant Dean of Finance and Operations, and the Assistant Dean of Development and Alumni Relations.
 Administrative support for instructional programs is provided by six organizational units: the School of Business Undergraduate Program Office (Bloomington and Indianapolis), the M.B.A.
-Office (Bloomington), the Office for the M.B.A./Career
+Office (Bloomington), the Office for the M.B.A./Career Integrated Program (Indianapolis), the Doctoral Program (Bloomington), the Graduate Accounting Programs (Bloomington), the Information Systems Graduate Program (Bloomington), and the Office of the Kelley Direct Program (Bloomington and Indianapolis).
+Assistance with Kelley admission, academic advising, and degree certification are provided by professional staff members assigned to each of these organizational units.